Oct 25, 2018 | Press Releases, The Sequoia Project News

 “The technology to enable health information exchange have been laid by organizations like Carequality, CommonWell, DirectTrust, eHealth Exchange and health information exchange organizations,” explained Mariann Yeager, Chief Executive Officer of The Sequoia Project.
 “However, there are remaining real and perceived barriers to making exchange more effective and seamless – but not for long.”

 “The First Genesis team has a long tradition of setting interoperability standards, including Fast Health Information Resources and Clinical Decision Support in healthcare.
 Our team assisted in the creation and standards of what is now known as the eHealth Exchange.
-The First Genesis team subject matter experts welcome the opportunity to provide technical solutions in providing comprehensive healthcare records seamlessly, across all electronic medical record systems at the point of care in the time of need” said Mr. Chirco, Chief Medical Officer of First Genesis.
+The First Genesis team subject matter experts welcome the opportunity to provide technical solutions in providing comprehensive healthcare records seamlessly, across all electronic medical record systems at the point of care in the time of need” said Mr. Chirco, Executive Vice President of First Genesis.

 The Interoperability Matters Advisory Group will prioritize critical issues that have the potential to improve nationwide health information exchange.
 Healthcare subject matter experts and critical stakeholders from across the private sector and government will form the Interoperability Matters workgroups.
 The Advisory Group will meet regularly to review workgroup’s progress and recommendations, and it will provide feedback.
 After getting input from the Advisory Group, workgroups will share their recommendations for public input to obtain even broader feedback from those impacted by the work.
 The final work product will be a consensus-built resource and plan of action for the healthcare sector to leverage and implement to minimize or eliminate that barrier.